UKP-SQuARE/square-core/README.md

 `cd square`
 `docker-compose up  --build`

-## Basic Workflow:
+## Basic Workflow with pretrained skill
 1. Launch demo app
 2. Create a sample skill and launch
 3. Register your sample skill
 4. Choose your sample skill to answer the question

 ## For developers
-### Run locally (development)
+### Developing SQUARE-CORE
-The README.md in square-backend, square-frontend and reference-skill-example describes how to start the server locally for development.
+- Each module square-backend, square-frontend and reference-skill-example has a README.md, which describes how to start the server individually for your local development
+- You can launch all SQUARE-CORE modules at once with docker-composer or individually since each module also have it own Dockerfile so that they can be started, restarted or killed individually.

+### Basic commands

-### Run Skill on a remote server and □-core locally
+#### Deploy on a remote server and square-core locally
+Skill can be deployed on a different server than the SQUARE-CORE, which can create some issues.
+We has found a work-around solution for this problem.
 1. Login to the remote server
 2. Get IP of the node with `ifconfig`
 3. Start the webserver of the skill